verrazzano/docs/content/en/docs/quickstart.md

     hello-world-binding   4m8s
    ```

-1. Verify the greet namespace has been created.
+1. Verify that the `greet` namespace has been created.

    ```shell
    $ kubectl get ns greet